FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 * | user | access FinHub with a password | keep my client's information confidential |

-(For all use cases below, the System is FinHub
+(For all use cases below, the System is FinHub and the Actor is the user, unless specified otherwise)

 Use case: UC01 - Search client by name